oneapi-src/oneDAL/_sources/dev_guide/algorithms/decision_forest/decision-forest-classification.rst.txt

 ******

 Decision forest classification calculates the result of regression and decision forest.
-For more details, refer to :ref:`df_batch` and `Classification Usage Model <https://software.intel.com/en-us/daal-programming-guide-usage-model-training-and-prediction-1>`_.
+For more details, refer to :ref:`df_batch` and :ref:`classification_usage_model`.

 Prediction
 **********

-For the description of the input and output, refer to `Classification Usage Model <https://software.intel.com/en-us/daal-programming-guide-usage-model-training-and-prediction-1>`_.
+For the description of the input and output, refer to :ref:`classification_usage_model`.

 In addition to the parameters of a classifier, decision forest classification has the following parameters at the prediction stage: